ChitraWorkspaceGIT/serverless-crud-app/README.md

 CloudWatch Logs (monitoring & error logging)

+**Step 1: Create an S3 Bucket**

 Open the AWS Console → Go to S3.

 Click Create bucket.

-Enter a unique name (example: my-serverless-items-bucket).
+Enter a unique name (example: my-serverlesschitra-bucket).

-Choose a region (e.g., ap-south-1).
+Choose a region (e.g., us-east-1) → Create.

-Leave all other options default → Create.

 👉 Why?
 This bucket is like a folder on the cloud where you can upload JSON files.